 We recently ran a successful migration from Prismic to Contentful for one of our clients, and we’re here to share some of the most important insights that we learned along the way.

-Contentful is built for fast-growing teams and enterprises.
-It goes beyond a simple headless content management system—it’s an entire content platform.
+Why migrate to Contentful?
+It's built for fast-growing teams and enterprises.
+Contentful is more than a headless content management system — it’s an entire content platform.
 It’ll help you support larger and larger teams with governance and integrations.

 Learn more about getting started with Contentful